tjacobmas/codingChallenge/README.md

 )ENGINE=InnoDB  DEFAULT CHARSET=utf8 AUTO_INCREMENT=19;

 2. Setup the db connection from config/database.php
-3. Change the value of js variable apiUrl into your root url from /front.html and /edit.html
+3. Change the value of js variable apiUrl into your root url from /index.html and /edit.html
-4. Run yourRootURL/front.html from the browser
+4. Run yourRootURL from the browser

 ## PHP CRUD API
 * `GET -http://cc.local/api/read.php` Fetch ALL Records